 Aesthetically, Renée’s work is influenced by her classical sensibilities and art historical background that have developed throughout her travels and studies.
 In these paintings and her continued work, Renée explores ubiquitous themes through the eyes of a millennial such as identity, feminism, death, equality, and addiction, making her work not a quotidian narrative but rather a relevant and relatable story.
-As a professional female artist, Renée feels the need to express the American (and really Global) zeitgeist, and the expanding Diaspora of the world.
+As a professional female artist and curator, Renée feels the need to express the American (and really Global) zeitgeist and the expanding Diaspora of the world.
 Grounded in realism and figurative narratives, her works are highly conceptual; everything is thoughtful with a subtle message.
-Fascinated with the symbolism of the northern renaissance, the grotesque, mysticism, and contemporary performance arts, Renée has fused these ideas together to create a body of work that is uniquely her own as a representational artist in a contemporary art world.
+Fascinated with the symbolism of the northern renaissance, the grotesque, mysticism, and contemporary performance arts; Renée has fused these ideas together to create a body of work that is uniquely her own as a representational artist in a contemporary art world.
 In June 2016 she was awarded a grant by The Ringholz Foundation to fund her latest painting project, and invited to the Bakehouse Art Complex Residency Program during Miami Art Basel.

 Renée has exhibited throughout the United States and France, including Paris, New York City, Boston, Chicago, and Los Angeles, among others.
 She was invited to join the Copley Society of Boston and the Salmagundi Club of NYC last year.
 Most recently, the muralist, Kent Twitchell, awarded her the “Patron Award” at the Brand Art Center’s 43rd annual juried exhibition in Los Angeles, CA. He commented that her work shows “devotion to the picture plane; she is not trying to jump on anyone’s bandwagon” and “sincerity”, making her work valuable and unique in the art world.

 Check out my latest interview with Youngman Brown from the Your Creative Push podcast